 2) Obtain a Junior or Regular Driver’s License

-If you pass, you'll obtain a camera card to bring to a Photo License Center, where you'll obtain your junior driver's license, valid for four years.
-If you're at least 18 years old, you'll given a regular driver's license instead.
+If you pass, you'll obtain a camera card to bring to a Photo License Center, where you'll obtain your junior driver's license.
+If you're at least 18 years old, you'll be given a regular driver's license instead.

-Remember, a junior driver's license automatically turns into a regular license once you turn 18.
+Remember, a junior driver's license becomes a regular license once you turn 18 years old.
 However, you don't have to wait until then if you have:

-- Held your junior license for at least one year.
+- Held your junior license for at least 1 year.

 - The consent of your parents or guardians.

-If you fail the road test, you must wait seven days before trying again (if you're younger than 18.)
-Everyone gets three chances to pass the test before applying for a permit extension with Form DL-31.
+If you fail the road test, you must wait 7 days before trying again (if you're younger than 18 years old).
+Everyone gets 3 chances to pass the test before applying for a permit extension with Non-Commercial Learner’s Permit Application to Add/Extend/Replace/Change/Correct (Form DL-31).

 3) Obey Junior Driver's License Restrictions